bberkay/chess/README.md

 chessEngine.playMove(Square.e2, Square.e4);
 ```

-<p>For another example, see <a href = "https://github.com/bberkay/chess-platform/blob/main/index.html">index.html</a> of the <a href = "#">Live Demo</a>.</p>
+<p>For another example, see <a href = "https://github.com/bberkay/chess-platform/blob/main/index.html">index.html</a> of the <a href = "https://github.com/bberkay/chess-platform#chess-platform">Live Demo</a>.</p>

 <h3>Testing</h3>
-<p>Chess Platform is tested with <a href = "https:https://vitest.dev/">Vitest</a>.
+<p>Chess Platform is tested with <a href = "https://vitest.dev/">Vitest</a>.
 Tests consist mostly of engine tests like move calculation, move validation, checkmate, stalemate, etc. Also, there are some tests for converting operations like fen notation to <a href = "https://github.com/bberkay/chess-platform/blob/main/src/Chess/Types/index.ts#L78">json notation</a>.
 You can run all the tests with the following command.</p>
 <code>npm run test</code>
 <h3>Future Plans</h3>